Jimmy Helms

-James D. Helms (born September 27, 1941) is an American soul singer, known as a member of Londonbeat but who also had solo hits such as "Gonna Make You an Offer You Can't Refuse".
+James D. Helms (born September 27, 1941) is an American singer and songwriter, long based in the United Kingdom.
+He is known as the lead vocalist of the British dance-pop group Londonbeat, but also had solo hits such as "Gonna Make You an Offer You Can't Refuse", as well as prolific session work.

 Early years

-James D. Helms was born in Florida, United States.
+Helms was born in Florida.
 His grandfather was a Black Seminole and a preacher.
 Helms discovered music when his aunt gave the family a radio, and went on to play trumpet in the school band.
-After high school he moved to Columbus, Ohio.
+After high school, he moved to Columbus, Ohio.
 He released his first single, “Daddy!
 Daddy!” on Forest Records in 1962.
 He played with the Carl Sally band and moved to Boston, where he worked as a session guitarist.
 He joined the US Army and played trumpet in the Fort Jackson Army Band.

 After 1970, Helms began to spend more time pursuing a music career in the UK.
-He released a number of singles on labels such as Cube, Capitol, Philips, and Pye.
-None of these releases made much of an impact but they helped to keep Helms in the spotlight.
+He released many singles on labels such as Cube, Capitol, Philips, and Pye.
+None of these releases made much of an impact, but they helped keep Helms in the spotlight.

-Music career
+Career

 In Boston in 1970, Helms appeared in the Broadway musical Hair, in which he played the character Hud.
 Reviewing his performance, Billboard Magazine noted: "He projects a personality that is vital."

 Helms signed to the UK’s Fly Records in 1972, and released "So Long Love" on its Cube Records subsidiary.
 However, he is best known for his No. 8 UK hit single, "Gonna Make You an Offer You Can't Refuse" in 1973.
 Later releases such as "I'll Take Good Care of You" and "Jack Horner's Holiday" did not repeat the commercial success.
 "Gonna Make You an Offer You Can't Refuse" was written and produced by John Worth.

 Helms sang Elmer Bernstein and Don Black's title song for the 1974 adventure film Gold, starring Roger Moore.
 In 1974 he worked on Roger Glover's concept album The Butterfly Ball and the Grasshopper's Feast, performing "Waiting."
 The album also featured Ronnie James Dio, Glenn Hughes, David Coverdale, Tony Ashton and John Lawton.
 In 1976, Helms performed on two songs for Eddie Hardin's Wizard's Convention album ("Loose Ends" and "She's a Woman.")

 Helms released a single and soundtrack album for the film Black Joy with producer Biddu in 1977.